-Each student is required to maintain an individual time card (Student Daily Record of Applied Effort).
-A Student Daily Record of Applied effort (also known as "Effort Sheet" or "Time Cards") is a way for the staff and students to maintain and track an individual's clock hours and graduation requirements.
-Daily Records are the property of the Institution and are to remain on campus.
+Each student is required to maintain an individual.
+A Timecard is a way for the students and staff to maintain and track an individual's clock hours and graduation requirements.
+Timecards are the property of the Institution and are to remain on campus.